proglang/proglang.github.io/src/teaching/24ws/fp.md

 ## Exam

-The exam will be on 2025-03-06 and will take place in the computer pools starting at 14:00.
+The exam will be on 2025-03-06 and will take place in the computer pools at Werthmannstraße 4 starting at 14:00.
 Further information will be announced in due time.

 Here are the short programming tasks of three old (take home) exams:
 [exam-01][exam-01], [exam-02][exam-02], [exam-03][exam-03].
 The second